plausible/website/_posts/2022-01-16-is-google-analytics-illegal.md

 We choose the subscription business model rather than the business model of surveillance capitalism.
 To keep the project development going, stay in business, continue putting effort into building a better product and cover our costs, we need to charge a fee.

 Feel free to explore Plausible using our trial.
-We have [a free 30-day trial](https://plausible.io/register) with no credit card required and no other restrictions.
-You can use Plausible the same way as if you had an active paid subscription during the trial.
+We have [a free 30-day trial](https://plausible.io/register) with no credit card required.
 It should give you enough time to test the features you're interested in.
 This will give you a better idea of how it all works and whether Plausible is the right solution for your needs.

 We don't do [any paid ads, retargeting and other privacy-intrusive marketing](https://plausible.io/blog/best-marketing-practices).
 We rely on people like you who enjoy what we do to help us spread the word and de-Google more sites.
 Thank you for being so supportive!